nmmarquez/spatial_epi/project/final_project.md

 $\phi \approx .5$ and there is equal division of contribution to relative risk from both $u$ and $v$.

-In addition testing the BYM2 models ability to correctly asses covariate effects in the presence of different values of $\phi$ must also be assessed.
+In addition, testing the BYM2 models ability to correctly asses covariate effects in the presence of different values of $\phi$ must also be assessed.
 As most epidemiologists are concerned with the correlation between the observed variables and the outcome, it is essential that the BYM2 model is able to